branner-courses/coding_the_matrix/README.md

 One of those courses is Linear Algebra, something very valuable in Computer Science.
 But CCNY requires Calculus III as a prerequisite to Linear Algebra, and in my current schedule I don't think I can find the time or will to satisfy what seems to me a prerequisite of dubious relevance.

 Instead, I have in mind to work seriously through Philip N. Klein's _Coding the Matrix: Linear Algebra through Computer Science Applications_, whose first edition was published in November of 2013.
 Information about the book and other elements of the course are to be found on this website: [codingthematrix.com](http://codingthematrix.com/).
+Quite a few pages can be examined on the [Amazon "look inside" reader page](http://www.amazon.com/dp/0615880991/#reader_0615880991).

 Coursera offered a [course](https://www.coursera.org/course/matrix) based on a subset of this material in the summer of 2013.
 It may be offered again, though I don't know.